ovh/docs/pages/platform/kubernetes-k8s/installing-kyverno/guide.en-sg.md

 kubectl create ns test2
 ```

-And then check if the new ConfigMap appear in the new `test2` namespace:
+And then check if the new ConfigMap appears in the new `test2` namespace:

 ```bash
 kubectl get cm -A